sbird/kspace-neutrinos/README.txt

 If you are interested in this limit you should use the output of a Boltzmann code, such as CAMB, directly.

+Hybrid neutrinos assume that the particles are taken only from the first neutrino mass state.
+The hybrid code has not been extensively tested for non-degenerate neutrino masses, as it is expected that non-linear effects are small if the neutrino mass is low enough for the hierarchy to matter.

 =Massless neutrinos=
 Note that disabling the integrator is not exactly equivalent to enabling it with MNu = 0.
 When